saltyorg/docs/docs/reference/google-service-accounts.md

 IF YOU HAVE DONE THIS BEFORE, THERE IS NO REASON TO REPEAT IT.
 USE THE SAME 300 SERVICE ACCOUNTS CREATED THE FIRST TIME.

-1. Make sure /opt/sa is writable by you.
+1. Create /opt/sa and make sure it's writable by you.

     ```
+    sudo mkdir /opt/sa
     sudo chown -R <user>:<group> /opt/sa
     ```